-We developed a method to correct and integrate high-resolution DEM observations with satellite/airborne altimetry data and surface velocity data to estimate Eulerian dh/dt, Lagrangian Dh/Dt, and ice shelf basal melt rates.
-Mean 2008-2015 basal melt rates for the full PIG ice shelf were ~82-93 Gt/yr.
-Local basal melt rates were ~200-250 m/yr near the grounding line, ~10- 30 m/yr over the outer main ice shelf, and ~0-10 m/yr over the North and South ice shelves, with notable exception of ~50- 100 m/yr near the grounding line of a fast-flowing tributary on the South ice shelf.
-The basal melt rates from Lagrangian Dh/Dt measurements show excellent agreement with, and provide spatial/temporal context for, in situ basal melt rate observations.

-650 Basal melt rates vary substantially across ~km-scale ice shelf thickness variations, with greater melting observed in basal channels and over deep keels near the grounding line and relatively shallow keels over the outer ice shelf.
+We developed a method to correct and integrate highresolution DEM observations with satellite altimetry, airborne altimetry data, and surface velocity data to estimate Eulerian dh/dt, Lagrangian Dh/Dt, and ice shelf basal melt rates.
+Mean 2008-2015 basal melt rates for the full PIG ice shelf were $\sim 82-93$ Gt yr-1.
+Local basal melt rates were \sim 200-250 m yr-1 near the grounding line, \sim 10-30 m yr-1 over the outer main ice shelf, and $\sim 0-10 \,\mathrm{m \, yr^{-1}}$ over the North ice shelf and South ice shelf, with notable exception of $\sim 50-100 \,\mathrm{m\,yr^{-1}}$ near the grounding line of a fast-flowing tributary on the south ice shelf.
+The basal melt rates from Lagrangian Dh/Dt measurements show excellent agreement with, and provide spatiotemporal context for, in situ basal melt rate observations.
+Basal melt rates vary substantially across ~kilometer-scale ice shelf thickness variations, with greater melting associated with basal channels and deep keels near the grounding line and relatively shallow keels over the outer shelf.
 The methods and general results presented here provide a foundation for further analysis of the detailed spatiotemporal evolution of basal melt rates and connections with ocean observations for the PIG ice shelf during the 2008-2015 period.